 I’d be interested in hearing from others if there are features that I should have looked for.
 Or, if there are any new & improved models that might be worth considering!

 How Long Will It Last?…

-I did find that toilets themselves will typically last a lifetime, while the faucets and fixtures associated with them last around 10 years.
-Not sure whether that includes toilet seats or not (I doubt it).
-But as stated above, our toilet seats lasted about 5-1/2 years.
+I did find that toilets themselves will typically last a lifetime, while the faucets and fixtures on toilets last around 10 years.
+Not sure whether that includes the seat or not (I doubt it).
+But as stated above, our toilet seats typically last around 5-1/2 years on average.

-UPDATE: Who knew there were so many different colors for toilet seats?
+Okay, so who knew there were so many different colors available?
 Check out this Cross Reference Chart for Toilet Seat Colors!